Screening & Health Checks

 Students will be asked to display the “cleared” indicator on their cell phone prior to moving into residence halls.

 Students with “not cleared” indicators should not come to campus until consultation with a health care provider.

 Faculty and staff will be asked to use the electronic symptom tracking tool prior to coming back to campus for the first time, and before each subsequent visit to campus.

-Alternate options, which may include hard copy questionnaires, will be provided for persons who do not have access to the electronic technology.
+Alternate options, which may include hard copy questionnaires, will be provided for visitors and persons who do not have access to the electronic technology.

 Visitors to campus will be restricted to certain areas such as Admission for prospective students/families or Athletics for visiting teams or other campus areas as determined by University leadership.
 All visitors must complete a Monmouth University COVID-19 symptom electronic or hard-copy questionnaire prior to arrival.
 In order to minimize visitors to campus, University personnel and their constituents are being directed to utilize Zoom as the preferred platform to hold meetings.

 While on Campus

 “Cleared” indicators may be used as a surveillance method, or for entry into buildings such as gym, dining hall, library, classrooms and other areas designated by the University.
 If a student receives a “not cleared” indicator, they will be directed to contact Health Services or their healthcare provider for further guidance regarding the need for COVID-19 testing.

 Students who have received a “not cleared” indicator should not come to campus or should stay in their room until further guidance is received from a healthcare professional.

 Temperature screening will be used as an adjunct measure to other screening methods.